Controlled objects in left-exact $\infty$-categories and the Novikov conjecture: Properties of VGC

 \begin{rem} If $\bM$ is additive (\cref{fqehwfiuhiqwef}), then a flasque object is a zero object.
 Consequently, if $M$ is additive, then $\bM^{\fl}$ consists of zero objects.
 In this case, the following conditions are equivalent: \begin{enumerate} \item $E$ preserves flasquenss. \item $E$ vanishes on flasques, i.e., sends flasque $G$-bornological coarse spaces to zero objects. \qedhere \end{enumerate} \end{rem}

 Below in \cref{ergoegergregreg} \eqref{ergoewrpgwergregrgwgregwergneuneu1} we will show that the functor $\bV_{\bC}^{G}$ is flasqueness preserving.
 But note that $\bV_{\bC}^{G}$ is not the final object of consideration.
 We will also need to show that certain functors derived from $\bV^{G}$ by auxiliary constructions {in} \cref{wiofoqrefwefeqfewfqewf} are flasqueness preserving, too.
-To this end we introduce the stronger notions of a fuctorially flasqueness and functorially pre-flasqueness preserving functor, and we verify that $\bV^{G}$ has these properties.
+In this case it is important to keep track of the morphisms implementing the flasqueness of the values of the functor.
+We therefore introduce the stronger notions of a functorially flasqueness and functorially pre-flasqueness preserving functor, and we verify that $\bV^{G}$ has these properties.